rothirschtec/Simple-Backup-Environment/README.md

 You can use following intervals

-- 4h, Use a full hour and add a 'h' to it. *e.g. 4h to make a backup every 4 hours.
+* `4h`, Use a full hour and add a 'h' to it. *e.g. 4h to make a backup every 4 hours.
 10h to make a backup every 10 hours.*
-- 40m, Use a full minute and add a 'm' to it. *e.g. 40m to make a backup every 40 minutes.*
+* `40m`, Use a full minute and add a 'm' to it. *e.g. 40m to make a backup every 40 minutes.*
-- 13:12, Use hours and minutes to create a backup at this time
+* `13:12`, Use hours and minutes to create a backup at this time

 ### date

 You can use following dates

-- Wed,Thu: Use short names for any week day you want to configure the setup.
+* `Wed,Thu`: Use short names for any week day you want to configure the setup.
 You can use multiple week days separated by comma.
-- 22: Use an exact day of month to do you backup on this day
+* `22`: Use an exact day of month to do you backup on this day

 ### type

 This option helps you to categorize your backups

-- daily: Saves your backup to <backupimage>/daily/
+* `daily`: Saves your backup to <backupimage>/daily/
-- weekly: Saves your backup to <backupimage>/weekly/
+* `weekly`: Saves your backup to <backupimage>/weekly/
-- monthly: Saves your backup to <backupimage>/monthly/
+* `monthly`: Saves your backup to <backupimage>/monthly/